ksmin23/my-aws-cdk-examples/glue/cdc-streams-to-apache-iceberg/README.md

                           GrantLFPermissionsOnGlueJobRole \
                           GlueStreamingCDCtoIceberg
      </pre>
-6. Make sure the glue job to access the Kinesis Data Streams table in the Glue Catalog database, otherwise grant the glue job to permissions
+7. Make sure the glue job to access the Kinesis Data Streams table in the Glue Catalog database, otherwise grant the glue job to permissions

-   Wec can get permissions by running the following command:
+   We can get permissions by running the following command:
    <pre>
    (.venv) $ aws lakeformation list-permissions | jq -r '.PrincipalResourcePermissions[] | select(.Principal.DataLakePrincipalIdentifier | endswith(":role/GlueStreamingJobRole-Iceberg"))'
    </pre>